stasiaDiamond/real-time-bus-tracker/README.md

 ## Future Dev

-Find a completely different API I actually care about.
+Find a completely different API that I care about.
 Something interesting.

 ## Resources

 Shoutout to the recorded videos because it was all starter code.
-They also simply give us the Solution File, so.. shoutout to the Solution File as well, I suppose
+They also simply give us the Solution File, so.. shoutout to the Solution File as well

 ## License